Characters: A Certain Magical Index Protagonists

 - However, he's not oblivious to other people's love.
 He can often tell if someone has feelings for another, like when he listened to Ouma Yamisaka talk about the girl he was trying to help over the phone.

 - One-Man Army: Once took on about 200 battle nuns all armed with swords, spears, and magic with his bare hands and won.
-Then he holds his own against a massive crazed mob in NT Vol 7 and held his own until the others arrived to help.
+Then he faced a massive crazed mob in NT Vol 7 and held his own until the others arrived to help.

 - The Paragon: If you get preached to or punched out by him, chances are high you'll become quite heroic somewhere down the road.